 Just like vegetables and herbs in the grocery stores, meat was in short supply as well.
 Learning how to hunt, fish and forage became necessary for survival.

 Learning these skills before disaster strikes is critical.
-Learn how to hunt and fish, and be prepared with the correct gear early on.
+Learn how to hunt and fish (even without a rod and reel), and be prepared with the correct gear early on.
 Learn what plants are in your area that are edible and useful for medicinal uses.

 If hunting isn’t an option for you, consider raising chickens or rabbits as a meat source instead.